tarehart/RLBotChoreography/README.md

 In a command prompt, in this directory, run `python ChoreographyHive`

-You can also pass arguments like `python ChoreographyHive --bot-folder=C:/some/path --min-bots=64`
+You can also pass arguments like `python ChoreographyHive --bot-folder=C:/some/path --num-bots=64`

 - If you have a bunch of bots in your bot folder (e.g. maybe you grabbed https://github.com/RLBot/RLBotPack), we will find all the bots there and use their appearances for the drones.
 There will be one drone spawned for each.
-- If you have a small (or missing) bot folder but still want tons of drones, you can use min-bots spawn extras until you reach the specified number.
+- If you have a small (or missing) bot folder but still want tons of drones, you can use `num-bots` spawn extras until you reach the specified number.
 We max out at 64, which is a RLBot framework constraint.

 ## Origins